Norwich Bar Billiards

 3. If the red ball is available in the trough, it must be retrieved and played prior to any white ball being retrieved.
 If no ball is available in the trough, the ball nearest to the baulk line is retrieved (unless two or more balls are deemed the same distance from the baulk line in which case the ball closet to the centre of the “D” is returned).

-4. A player’s visit continues until a non-scoring shot is played, at which point play passes to the opposing player.
+4. player’s visit continues until a non-scoring shot is played, at which point play passes to the opposing player.

 2d.
 BALLS OFF THE TABLE